leo-holanda/changes-counter/README.md

 `ext install LeonardoHolanda.changes-counter`

 You can also search for "Changes Counter" in the Extensions Tab search, find the extension and install it there.

+## Ignore file

+The ignore file name must be **.ccignore**.
+For this feature to work, you must create the file in the root of your workspace folder.
+Then, you can write the files path and patterns you want to ignore like it is written in the .gitignore file.

 ## Extension Settings